rocketechgroup/bigquery-backup-snapshot-automation/README.md

 speeds up the backup process.

 Error handling in this part is important because failing for a bad reason could result in retrying for a very long period of time and could lead to unexpected behaviours.
+The version of the code is designed to be idempotent.

 ### Deploy the cloud function